HamadAlAssafi/LetterBoxd/README.md

 # LetterBoxd
-I have took datasets from (Kaggel) form LetterBoxd website to analyze them using Python libraries.
+**I have used datasets from (Kaggel) collected from LetterBoxd website to analyze them using Python libraries.**